EC528-Fall-2025/CloudNeuro-Tekton/README.md

 For OpenShift environment setup details see `docs/setup.md`; for Orthanc/Tekton manifests see `scripts/`.

 ### 1. Vision and Goals Of The Project
-Our minimum goal was to demonstrate the execution of neuroimaging research software, such as FreeSurfer or PL-Emerald, on OpenShift using Tekton/OpenShift pipelines.
+Our minimum goal was to demonstrate the execution of neuroimaging research software, such as FreeSurfer or pl-Emerald, on OpenShift using Tekton/OpenShift pipelines.
 This remained as the foundation of our project:  packaging existing neuroimaging tools so they can run efficiently and reliably in a cloud-native environment, thereby automating pipeline execution and facilitating computational reproducibility through consistent containerized environments.

-As the project developed, the primary goal evolved into creating a reference cloud-native neuroimaging workflow that can:
+As the project developed, the minimum goal evolved into creating a reference cloud-native neuroimaging workflow that can:
 * Receive imaging data from a DICOM source (Orthanc)
 * Automatically trigger pipeline execution upon DICOM series upload
    1. Perform DICOM &rarr; NIfTI conversion